 Miracle3D is a simulation soccer 3D team was established in 2012, and attended several competitions.
-Miracle 3D simulation robot soccer team participated in the 2012 ChinaOpen competition for the first time.
+Miracle 3D simulation robot soccer team participated in the 2012 state competition for the first time.
 Miracle3D get Anhui Robocup3D championship in 2013, the same year, get Robocup3D national first prize in China and Robocup3D IranOpen2014 the final eight.
-Miracle3D get Anhui Robocup3D bronze in 2014 and got fourth in RoboCup China Open 2014 3D Simulation Soccer, we got the 7th in RoboCup China Open 2015.
-And we got the 7th in Robocup 2016 Simulation 3D.
+Miracle3D get Anhui Robocup3D bronze in 2014, the same year, get Robocup3D national a fourth in China.

 There are some problems with our team code.
 These problems are what we are studying.
 We haven't found the good solution for some problems, such as the precise positioning of robot and ball(particle filter for localization), Long-Distance Kicking, the fastest walks.
-We are constantly improving our code, but we still have many problems that can't be resolved in short time.
+We constantly improve our code, but we have many problems can't resolve in short time.
 So we decided to refer to the base code UT Austin Villa released.
-In order to speed up to development of the team, and focus on multiagent system research. now, we are using the base code UT Austin Villa released for research, the base code released on github: https://github.com/LARG/utaustinvilla3d , and added strategies in the code.
+In order to speed up development to the team, and focus on multiagent system research. now, we use the base code UT Austin Villa released, see https://github.com/LARG/utaustinvilla3d , and add strategies in the code.

 The remainder of the paper is organized as follows.
 In Section 2 a overview of UT Austin Villa RoboCup 3D Simulation Base Code Release is given.
 Section 3 introduce our team architecture.
 Section 4 introduce team's role assignment.
-The future works is in Section 5.
+The future works in Section 5.

-2 Overview
+2 Overview Team